sixteenmillimeter/contact_printer/docs/whitepaper/README.md

 ## The Frame

 Within reason, the aluminum frame for this project is resizable.
-The first draft of the original prototype was made to support 100 foot daylight spools and was 300 mm by 175 mm (11.8" x 6.9").
+The first draft of the original prototype was made to support 100 foot daylight spools and was 300mm by 175mm (11.8" x 6.9").
-This was changed increase the dimensions to allow for 400 foot reels and is now 400 mm by 260 mm (15.75" x 10.25").
+This was changed increase the dimensions to allow for 400 foot reels and is now 400mm by 260mm (15.75" x 10.25").
 Being able to reduce or increase the area of the frame is one way to make it easier to modify and customize tools built using this platform.
 There is nothing preventing the creation of a version of this printer with a much larger footage capacity by expanding the frame even further.